python-hyper/wsproto/README.rst

 This repository does not provide a parsing layer, a network layer, or any rules about concurrency.
 Instead, it's a purely in-memory solution, defined in terms of data actions and WebSocket frames.
-RFC6455 and

-Compression Extensions for WebSocket via
-`RFC7692 <https://tools.ietf.org/html/rfc7692>`_ are fully supported.
+RFC6455 and Compression Extensions for WebSocket via `RFC7692 <https://tools.ietf.org/html/rfc7692>`_ are fully supported.

-wsproto supports Python 2.7, 3.5 or higher.
+wsproto supports Python 2.7 and 3.5 or higher.

 To install it, just run: